KamoliddinS/CppUniversityTutorialSeries/14.ExceptionHandling/README.md

 Lastly, we explored the hierarchy of standard exception classes provided by the C++ standard library.
 We discussed how to use these built-in exceptions and how to extend them with custom exception classes for application-specific error handling.
 [Read more about The C++ `std::exception` Class Hierarchy](./8.TheC++std::exceptionsClassHierarchy/README.md)
----

-Feel free to explore each section in detail to gain a comprehensive understanding of exception handling in C++.
-This overview serves as a reference guide to the various aspects of C++ exception handling that we've covered, and the corresponding code examples demonstrate practical implementation strategies.